Presbytery of Lacandon Mission Trip

 After years of prayerful discernment, First United Presbyterian Church made a commitment to become involved in hands-on ministry in a global setting.
 The desire was to develop a relationship in a Spanish-speaking country, expanding Solar Under the Sun into new regions.
 Toward that effort, Parish Associate Rev. Leslie Belden, Ted Belden, an elder at First United Presbyterian Church, and Roger Haak, choir member, were among the work-group delegation from the Presbytery of Arkansas who went to Chiapas, Mexico, over Spring Break in March 2011.

 Chiapas is the southernmost state in Mexico, bordering Guatemala to the east and the Pacific Ocean to the west.
 Rich in natural resources, it is one of the poorest regions in Mexico, and home to native descendents of the Mayan people who speak Tzeltal as their primary language and Spanish secondarily.

-First United Presbyterian Church hopes to combine the Presbytery of Arkansas’ commitment to continued ministry with our sister Presbytery of Lacandon in Chiapas with the Synod of the Sun’s commitment to the Solar Under the Sun program.
+First United Presbyterian Church had hoped to combine the Presbytery of Arkansas’ commitment to continued ministry with our sister Presbytery of Lacandon in Chiapas with the Synod of the Sun’s commitment to the Solar Under the Sun program.
 The need for purified water is great in the region of Chiapas, as the Mexican government cannot guarantee a continuous power supply to rural regions of the country, nor are there government-supplied pure water sources.
-While Solar Under the Sun has been prioritizing Haiti for their initial installations of solar panels, the Synod of Living Waters has been installing water purification plants in Chiapas, and is a partner of the Synod of the Sun’s Solar Under the Sun program.
+While Solar Under the Sun has been prioritizing Haiti for their initial installations of solar panels, the Synod of Living Waters had been installing water purification plants in Chiapas, and is a partner of the Synod of the Sun’s Solar Under the Sun program.